 Today, a local favorite for hiking & camping

 Today, the area is a hiker and camper’s paradise.
 There are 47 miles of hiking trails through varied terrain, offering everything from waterfalls and rock scrambles to meadows with blueberries and muddy bogs.

 If you’re looking for views, make sure to visit the Rocky Ridge Trail (TR 524).
-Bear’s Rocks, which is next to the forest road, makes a great photo pit stop from your car.
-Find the trail map here.
+Bear’s Rocks Trail, which is next to the forest road, makes a great photo pit stop from your car.
+Find the Bear Rocks Trailhead map here.